-The messages behind popular Christmas stories for kids are what really gives the Christmas its festivity.
+The messages behind popular stories for kids are what really gives the Christmas its festivity.

 How the Grinch Stole Christmas

-How the Grinch Stole Christmas is one of the most famous Christmas stories for kids and adults alike.
+How the Grinch Stole Christmas is one of the most famous Christmas stories loved by both kids and adults.
 It tells the story of The Grinch, a cynical Christmas-hating creature, cast out by society.

 Dr. Seuss’ famous tale has several deeper meanings.
 When we read the book (or watch the film), we see ourselves in the excitement the Whos’ feel over Christmas.

 Yet, the Whos’ obsession with the superfluous elements of Christmas, the perfect present and the perfect decorations, is a clear comment on capitalism.
 It shows we are focussing on the wrong things and need to think about the real meaning of Christmas.